Scope & content

 - Michaela Richards, The Best style: Marion Hall Best and Australian interior design, Art & Australia Books, 1993.

-The Marion Best collection comprises material from several sources: from Marion Best’s daughter Deirdre Broughton, and from other family members; from former staff of Marion Best Pty Ltd, including Mardi McElvenny; and some items from former clients.
+The Marion Hall Best collection comprises material from several sources: from Marion Hall Best’s daughter Deirdre Broughton, and from other family members; from former staff of Marion Best Pty Ltd, including Mardi McElvenny; from former clients and from design enthusiasts and collectors like retailers, Chee Soon & Fitzgerald.

 For access to Marion Hall Best material, contact: